dedis/cothority/omniledger/README.md

 }
 ```

-The *ObjectID* is a random key chosen by Omniledger and must correspond to
+The *ObjectID* is a random key chosen by OmniLedger and must correspond to
 further Instructions sent by the client.

 ## Proof